Brick Pond Park – North Augusta, South Carolina

 South Carolina | SC Picture Project | Aiken County Photos | Brick Pond Park

 Brick Pond Park occupies a former industrial site where jugs, terra cotta pots, and bricks were made in the late nineteenth century.
 Floods in 1929 caused the brick manufacturing plant to move to higher ground on Buena Vista Avenue.
-The plant relocated again to Center Street where it crosses with the North Augusta Greeneway Trail in the 1950s.
+The plant relocated again in the 1950s to Center Street where it crosses with the North Augusta Greeneway.

 Brick Pond Park in Autumn